 ‘The world increasingly copies the patterns coming from America, which creates favourable conditions for the American hegemony, exercised indirectly and apparently based on democracy and consensus.
 And just as in the case of American political life, supremacy exists due to the complex structure of interconnected institutions and procedures designed just to blur the differences of opinion and mask the asymmetry of power and influence.
 American supremacy is based on a complicated system of alliances and coalitions which literally covers the entire world’. — Zbigniew Brzezinski.

-Posted by Jim W. Dean, Managing Editor on September 17, 2014, With 6281 Reads Filed under Europe, Russia, World.
+Posted by Jim W. Dean, Managing Editor on September 17, 2014, With 6336 Reads Filed under Europe, Russia, World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.